 Jews come from all over the world to place prayer notes in the wall's crevices.

 Jerusalem’s Zion Gate connects the Old City to Mount Zion, just west of the Mount of Olives, and a place that holds sites sacred to Christians and Jews.
-The Tomb of King David is located here, as is the Room of the Last Supper, a Romanesque Crusader structure also called The Coenaculum.
+The Tomb of King David is located here, as is the Room of the Last Supper, which is a Romanesque Crusader structure also called the Coenaculum.

-Also on Mount Zion is Dormition Abbey, which by Catholic tradition where the Virgin Mary fell into eternal sleep (Assumption of Mary).
+Also on Mount Zion is Dormition Abbey, which by Catholic tradition is where the Virgin Mary fell into an eternal sleep (Assumption of Mary).

 The Via Dolorosa is the road Jesus walked from the place of Pontius Pilate’s sentencing to Golgotha (the location of the crucifixion) and is the most sacred Christian byway in the world.
-Of the 14 stations, which Christians have been walking for over a thousand years, the most famous are the Praetorium, where Jesus took up the cross and the Church of the Holy Sepulchre.
+Of the 14 stations, which Christians have been walking for more than a thousand years, the most famous is the Praetorium, where Jesus took up the cross and the Church of the Holy Sepulchre.

 The Mount of Olives, so named for the olive trees that once grew in abundance there, rises some 2,683 feet above East Jerusalem.
-Perhaps most widely known as the site of a Jewish cemetery in use for over 3,000 years, it's home to sites of significance to Christianity and Islam as well.
-Mary's Tomb, the Church of Maria Magdelene, the Tomb of Zechariah, and the Garden of Gethsemane are all located here.
+Perhaps most widely known as the site of a Jewish cemetery in use for more than 3,000 years, it's home to sites of significance to Christianity and Islam as well.
+Mary's Tomb, the Church of Maria Magdalene, the Tomb of Zechariah, and the Garden of Gethsemane are all located here.